 Technical Summary

-CVE-2025-20784 is a vulnerability classified under CWE-457 (Use of Uninitialized Variable) affecting a broad range of MediaTek chipsets, including MT6739, MT6761, MT6765, MT6768, and many others, commonly embedded in Android smartphones.
-The issue resides in the display subsystem, where uninitialized data usage can lead to memory corruption.
-This corruption can be leveraged by an attacker who already possesses System-level privileges on the device to escalate their privileges further, potentially gaining deeper control or bypassing security mechanisms.
-The vulnerability does not require any user interaction, which means once the attacker has System privileges, exploitation can be automated or triggered without user consent.
-The affected Android versions include 14.0, 15.0, and 16.0, indicating that recent and upcoming Android releases are impacted.
-The CVSS v3.1 score is 6.7 (medium severity), reflecting that the attack vector is local (AV:L), requires low attack complexity (AC:L), but necessitates high privileges (PR:H).
-The impact on confidentiality, integrity, and availability is rated high, indicating that successful exploitation could severely compromise device security.
-No known exploits have been reported in the wild, but the presence of a patch (ALPS10182882) suggests that vendors and OEMs are aware and working on remediation.
-The vulnerability's root cause is a coding flaw where variables are used before being initialized, leading to unpredictable behavior and memory corruption in the display driver or related components.
+CVE-2025-20784 is a security vulnerability classified under CWE-457 (Use of Uninitialized Variable) affecting a broad range of MediaTek chipsets including MT6739, MT6761, MT6765, MT6768, and many others.
+The flaw resides in the display subsystem where uninitialized memory usage can cause memory corruption.
+This memory corruption can be exploited by an attacker who already possesses System-level privileges on the device to escalate their privileges further, potentially gaining higher control over the device.
+The vulnerability does not require any user interaction, which increases the risk of automated or stealthy exploitation once initial access is obtained.
+The affected devices run Android versions 14.0, 15.0, and 16.0, indicating that the flaw impacts recent and upcoming Android releases.
+The CVSS 3.1 base score of 6.7 reflects a medium severity, with attack vector local, low attack complexity, high privileges required, no user interaction, and impacts on confidentiality, integrity, and availability.
+Although no public exploits have been reported, the presence of a patch (ALPS10182882) suggests that MediaTek has addressed the issue internally.
+The vulnerability's exploitation could lead to significant security breaches, especially in environments where devices are used for sensitive operations or contain critical data.

 Potential Impact